JorgeBarredo14/carnyx/README.md

-# Power Consumption Analysis PoC
+# CARNYX: A Framework for Vulnerability Detection via Power Consumption Analysis in Low-End Embedded Systems

-This repository contains various tools and scripts for performing **Side-Channel Analysis (SCA)** based on power consumption.
+This repository contains various tools and scripts for performing **Side-Channel Analysis (SCA)** based on power consumption, belonging to CARNYX framework.
 It includes resources to perform automated power consumption analysis on different platforms.

 ## Directory Structure